tarantool/doc/doc/reference/reference_lua/box_iproto/request_type.rst

 ..  data:: type

-    The ``box.iproto.type`` namespace contains all available request types.
+    Contains all available request types.
     Learn more about the requests: :ref:`Client-server requests and responses <internals-requests_responses>`.

     **Example**